ethereum-optimism/community-hub/src/docs/developers/bedrock/faq.md

 ### How do I determine the priority fee?

-See what priority fee was paid by transactions in the last block, as you can do on L1.
+You can see what priority fee was paid by transactions in the last block, as you can do on L1.
+You can also use [this dashboard](https://optimism.io/gas-tracker).

 ### How will costs change immediately after the upgrade?